grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Couldn't they just listen to the sonar and identify us by our sound, like you do when you listen to them Hemi?"
 Cassandra asked.

 "That ram they have makes the sound of their boat extremely unique.
-There are many submarines that are very similar to the _Prospect_, and they all more or less sound the same."
+There are many submarines that are very similar to the _Prospect_, and they all more or less sound the same to the typical sonar operator."

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 "The blessing of being indistinguishably fucking average," said Percy.
 "What if we try to outrun them?
 The _Prospect_ is fast underwater, we might be able to get off the shelf in under an hour."